 Faith saw a Racoon strolling along the dog path in our front yard this weekend.
 Since then Zeke has been taking long, inquisitive sniffs each time he goes outside.
 Monday afternoon he and I walked home from work and about a mile from the house a Raccoon skittered up a tree while we looked on.
+A pretty scruffy Raccoon at that.
+Probably having a tough winter with the world covered in three foot of snow these last few months.

 Back when we first got Zeke we lived even further out of town, the last mile of which was up a dirt road.
 During a very similar winter we had tossed a few grapefruit onto the back porch, figuring it was better they froze there than rotted inside.
 Late that night we woke to the sound of Smudge making a gawd awful racket.
 I found him in the dining room flinging himself against the sliding glass door and howling.
 Figuring it was one of the neighbor's cats come to fight I flipped on the porch light to scare it off.